tfburns/BurnsHagaFukai/readme.txt

 This is a code repository for the paper by Burns, Haga, and Fukai titled "Multiscale and extended retrieval of associative memory structures in a cortical model of local-global inhibition balance".
-Now available on biorxiv: https://www.biorxiv.org/content/10.1101/2021.11.30.470555v1
+Now published at eNeuro (DOI: https://doi.org/10.1523/ENEURO.0023-22.2022), and previously available on bioRxiv (DOI: https://doi.org/10.1101/2021.11.30.470555).

 The simulation and main plotting functions can be found in `main.jl`.
 Some additional plots and anaylsis can be found in `extras.jl`.
 There are also some helper files, mainly for graph-building but also for some pre-computed results which are computationally-expensive to run.